gautamrk25/business-analytics-platform/Onix/Customers/Retail/2025/business-analysis-platform/README.md

-# Business Analysis Platform
+# Business Analysis Platform - Backend API

+**Note: This repository contains the FastAPI backend service only.
+The React frontend will be implemented separately.**

-A comprehensive Python application that combines AI-driven business intelligence with modular architecture for extensible analysis capabilities.
+A comprehensive REST API that combines AI-driven business intelligence with modular architecture for extensible analysis capabilities.
+Built with FastAPI, this backend service provides endpoints for data analysis, AI agent orchestration, and real-time processing.

 ## Overview